 How long does it take to dry habaneros in a dehydrator?

-Check the peppers every couple of hours to note the progress of their drying, but don’t check too often.
-Peppers will store well when in a leathery or brittle state.
+After the first 6-8 hours, check on the peppers every couple of hours to note the progress of their drying.
+Peppers will store best after reaching a leathery or brittle texture.

 Can you over-dehydrate peppers?

 In short, it is basically impossible for peppers to be over dried, though some prefer to stop drying before they become brittle.
-Peppers can be stored when slightly flexible (leathery) or fully crackable.
+Peppers can be stored when slightly flexible (leathery) or fully crackable (best for making powder and spices).

 However, don’t forget about them during the dehydration process, especially if you are using an electric dehydrator.